As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Sale

-2) Moisturizing shampoos: There are a multitude of shampoo options in stores and online such as this one:
+There are a multitude of shampoo options in stores and online, such as this one:

 • DID YOU KNOW WE USE NATURALLY DERIVED INGREDIENTS?
 Our dog coat shampoo formulas are made with 99.7% naturally derived ingredients including coconut oil, which provides a natural infusion of moisture to sooth dry dog coats

-3) Applying coconut oil: Applied in small amounts topically (to the surface of the skin), coconut oil such as this product listed below this one may have moisturizing properties that can help alleviate dry skin:
+Applied in small amounts topically (to the surface of the skin), coconut oil, such as the product listed below this one may have moisturizing properties that can help alleviate dry skin:

-Raw Paws Organic Coconut Oil for Dogs & Cats,...
+Raw Paws Virgin Organic Coconut Oil for Dogs...

-• BALM FOR DOGS AND CATS: Coconut oil for dogs, a soothing, natural treatment for dogs dry nose, elbows, ears, and paws, that heals and softens a pet's dry skin.
+• BALM FOR DOGS AND CATS: Organic Coconut oil for dogs, a soothing, natural treatment for dogs dry nose, elbows, ears, paws and wrinkles that heals and softens a pet's dry skin.
 As a dog ear cleaner or paw balm, coconut oil provides safe and highly effective itch relief for dogs.
-Great benefits for your feline friends too, all natural coconut oil, a moisturizing treatment for cats itchy skin, cracked paws, and effective in cleaning cat ears.
+Great benefits for your feline friends too- all natural coconut oil is great for cats itchy skin, cracked paws and is effective in cleaning cat ears.

-4) Using a humidifier in your home: Dry air can contribute to dry skin, especially in hot dry summers, or during winter when in-house heaters are naturally removing moisture from the air.
+Dry air can contribute to dry skin, especially in hot, dry summers or during winter when in-house heaters are naturally removing moisture from the air.
 Consider using a humidifier in your home, especially in areas where your dog frequently hangs out.

-Your pet likely needs a veterinarian’s expert care if you’ve noticed any of these signs:
+Your pet needs a veterinarian’s expert care if you’ve noticed any of these signs:

 • Severe itching or scratching (frequent or constant, maybe even enough to cause damage to the skin)